harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Does Harness support coverage testing in Python?
 Additionally, can coverage testing be used alongside split testing?

 Yes, Harness supports code coverage testing alongside split testing in Python.
-Please refer to Harness documentation on: [Code coverage in Harness CI](https://developer.harness.io/docs/continuous-integration/use-ci/run-tests/code-coverage) and [Split tests (parallelism) in Harness CI](https://developer.harness.io/docs/continuous-integration/use-ci/run-tests/speed-up-ci-test-pipelines-using-parallelism)
+Go to [Code coverage in Harness CI](https://developer.harness.io/docs/continuous-integration/use-ci/run-tests/code-coverage) and [Split tests (parallelism) in Harness CI](https://developer.harness.io/docs/continuous-integration/use-ci/run-tests/speed-up-ci-test-pipelines-using-parallelism) for more information.

 #### Does the `/rebase` command functional when used from the PR comment?